timo-eberl/tics/README.md

       - [x] Port collision response
         - [x] Impulse solver
         - [x] Position solver
-- [ ] Debugging
+- [ ] Tooling
-  - [ ] Visualizer that runs as a separate process and inspects the running simulation using POSIX shared memory.
+  - [ ] Debug Visualizer that runs as a separate process and inspects the running simulation using POSIX shared memory.
 Enables live viewing of debug data with a controllable camera while the physics process is being debugged with a conventional debugger.
-    - [x] Add minimal protocol for this and create a fake debug drawer to test it with.
+    - [x] Add protocol for it (inter process communication)
+    - [x] Create a fake debug drawer to test it with
-    - [ ] Actually make it draw something
+    - [ ] Actually make it draw stuff
+    - [ ] Add functionality to assign meshes to shape ids (called by application code).
+Otherwise we can't really render meshes, because tics only stores points
+  - [x] tool that can convert glb to c arrays
   - [ ] Simple text-only "frame debugger" using macros to define zones in the code
 - [ ] Improve collision response to be more stable (no sudden jumping objects, no spinning)
 - [ ] Testing